Microsoft Excel integration

 const excel = await getExcelApplication();

-When calling this function for the first time, it downloads and starts a .NET adapter process for your application to use.
+When you call this function for the first time, it downloads and starts a .NET adapter process for your application to use.

 The getExcelApplication function returns an object that enables you to begin interacting with Excel at the workbook level, and also to quit Excel closing it on the desktop: